DiTEC-WDN Dataset (DWD)

-This work includes a collection of synthetic scenarios devised from 36 Water Distribution Networks (WDNs).
+DWD is a collection of synthetic, simulated and steady-state scenarios derived from 36 Water Distribution Networks (WDNs).

 -